MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/enable-copilot-plugins-for-generative-ai.md

 - You are assigned the System Administrator role.
 - A license for Copilot Studio is available.
-- To configure a custom connector plugin in Customer Service, it must be [configured in Copilot Studio](/microsoft-copilot-studio/copilot-ai-plugins?tabs=c4d365cs#author-a-connector-action).
+- Define a custom connector plugin or prompt plugin.
-- To configure a prompt plugin in Customer Service, it must be [configured in Copilot Studio](/microsoft-copilot-studio/copilot-ai-plugins#generate-content-or-extract-insights-with-ai-builder-prompts).
 - Copilot in Customer Service is enabled.

 ## Custom connector plugin

 In Power Automate, you can create a custom connector plugin, such as a connector for order management.
 Then you can import this connector plugin in Copilot Studio and publish.
-You can then publish as plugin in Copilot Studio.
 You can configure this plugin in Customer Service to use it with Copilot.
 When an agent provides the order ID as the input, Copilot can help fetch details pertaining to the order from the third-party order management system.
+To configure the custom connector plugin, see [Author a connector action](/microsoft-copilot-studio/copilot-ai-plugins?tabs=c4d365cs#author-a-connector-action)

 ## Prompt plugin

-With prompt plugins for Copilot in Customer Service, you can connect Dataverse to Copilot, and let your agents securely access data from those systems using Copilot.
+With prompt plugins, you can connect Dataverse to Copilot, and let your agents securely access data.
+To configure the prompt plugin, see [Generate content or extract insights with AI Builder prompts](/microsoft-copilot-studio/copilot-ai-plugins#generate-content-or-extract-insights-with-ai-builder-prompts).

 ## Configure settings for the custom connector and prompt plugins